ItsOrv/Orv-Telegram-Proxy/README.md

 Set `CHANNELS` to a comma separated list of channel ids your account can read.

 Make sure your account has joined the channels listed in `CHANNELS`.

+Each forwarded proxy includes its measured ping and detected country.